Fix multiple SPF records

 An SPF record has 3 sections: the declaration, the allowed IPs or domains, and an enforcement rule.
 So we’re going to combine the records like this:

-• Declaration: Start the record with v=spf1 (don’t use this again in the rule — it must only appear at the start)
+• Declaration: Start your SPF record with v=spf1 (don’t use this again in the rule — it must only appear once, at the start)

-• Allowed domains: Add an include for each domain
+• Allowedins: Add an include lookup for each domain, like this: include:zoho.eu include:mailgun.org

-• Enforcement rule: End the record with one ~allstatement (again, only use this at the end)
+• Enforcement rule: End the record with one ~allstatement (again, only use this at the end of the rule, and only add it once)

 Once we’ve combined the SPF rules, our combined record looks like this: